-CHI St. Joseph’s Health in Park Rapids has both the professionally trained medical personnel and the advanced technology previously only available in larger urban facilities to treat critically ill medical, surgical, and cardiac patients.
+CHI St. John’s Health in Park Rapids has both the professionally trained medical personnel and the advanced technology previously only available in larger urban facilities to treat critically ill medical, surgical, and cardiac patients.

 The proximity of state-of-the art equipment necessary for critical medical situations provides peace of mind to area residents.
 You can be confident that if an emergency arises or intensive medical treatment is necessary, the technology is readily accessible.

-St. Joseph’s Intensive Care Unit (ICU) staff is unique in that most staff member have many years of experience working in the critical care field and commit to educational training to stay abreast of the latest methods.
+St. John’s Intensive Care Unit (ICU) staff is unique in that most staff member have many years of experience working in the critical care field and commit to educational training to stay abreast of the latest methods.
 This specialized team of professionals are certified in advanced cardiac life support.
 ICU maintains essentially a two to one patient/staffing ratio.
 Three internal medicine physicians and family physicians are on board.
 Dr. Dan Smith, surgeon, is also a critical care/fellowship-trained physician which is a rarity in a rural hospital setting.

 Respiratory care is also an integral part of the ICU team.